 San Francisco in April is beautiful, and usually fog free!
 Daytime temperatures are generally in the 60s, perfect for sightseeing.
 With area gardens in bloom, hiking trails to enjoy, and lots of events to attend, you will love the City by the Bay in the spring.

 Head to the Japanese Tea Garden in Golden Gate Park to see cherry blossom in bloom!
+It is one of the best Bay Area gardens you can visit.
 In the early part of the month, you may still see tulips in bloom at the Queen Wilhelmina Tulip Garden.
 Also be sure to stop by the stunning Conservatory of Flowers, and take in the display of rhododendrons at the San Francisco Botanic Garden.

 There are lots of places to go hiking in the spring, in and around San Francisco.
 The short downhill hike to Marshall Beach is perfect if you want to snap photos of the Golden Gate Bridge at sunset.
 North of San Francisco, Mount Tamalpais State Park is lush in the spring, with lots of wildflowers, bubbling creeks, and roaring waterfalls, and the park offers both hiking and mountain biking.